hdelva/fosite/thesis/report.md

 \caption{Aliasing}\label{smp:aliasing}
 \end{code}

 Consider the Python code in Code sample \ref{smp:aliasing}.
 Knowing that `x` and `y` are the same is integral to realizing that `x.attr += 1` will result in a type error, as `x.attr` is None since the call to `reset`.
-Haskell has no side-effects -- function calls like `reset(y)` wouldn't be able to change anything.
+Haskell has no side-effects -- function calls such as `reset(y)` on line 8 wouldn't be able to change anything.
 Additionally, it has no explicit state and thus no assignments and no aliasing to begin with.
-This trait can be mimicked in other languages using the Static Single Assignment (SSA) form where every variable is immutable.
-A later section will discuss this form and how it relates to code analysis.
+This trait can be mimicked in other languages using the Static Single Assignment (SSA) form where every variable is only defined once.
+Section \ref{ssa} will discuss this form and how it relates to code analysis.

 #### Rust

 A newer language that favors safety over accessibility is Rust.
 While it does have explicit state, Rust also makes the aliasing problem trivially easy for static analysers.
 With some exceptions like the reference counting types, every piece of memory has a single owner in Rust -- which means that by default there's a single way to access any piece of data.
 This prevents aliasing problems like the one in sample \ref{smp:aliasing} because after executing `y = x`, `x` is no longer a valid identifier -- its data has been moved to `y`.
 On top of that, Rust has explicit mutability.
 This concept came from C/C++ where it's good practice to label all immutable things with `const`, except that Rust does it the other way around.
 This means that unless `y` was declared to be mutable, the assignment to `y.attr` wouldn't compile either.

 In languages like Java which heavily advocate encapsulation it's not uncommon to write something like a `List<Element> getElements()` method, so that other modules can see which data is present.
 Returning the original list would mean anybody can change its contents.
 That's why it's considered good practice to return a deep copy of the list instead.
 Deep copies carry a significant overhead with them, so developers end up choosing between a safe architecture or an efficient implementation.
 Rust lets data be borrowed, so that other modules can see its contents.
-The result is a reference which is very similar to a pointer in C, with the exception that borrowed references carry a lot more type information with them.
+The result is a borrowed reference which is very similar to a pointer in C, with the exception that borrowed references carry a lot more type information with them.
 For starters, it's possible to borrow something mutably or immutably.
 If there is a single mutable borrow to an object, there can't be any other borrows at the same time.
 This is a mechanism that's supposed to avoid unexpected side-effects.
 Another thing that's part of a borrow's type is its lifetime.
 If object A wants to borrow something from object B, B has to exist at least as long as A. This mechanism directly prevents all sorts of memory related bugs that occur in C.

 Rust is an interesting example of the relationship between languages (more specifically the compilers) and static analysers.
 The Rust compiler enforces a lot of things that the C compiler doesn't but that the C community has written their own tools for.
 One might wonder why C is even still around if Rust seems to be a more complete package.
 Part of the answer is that Rust is a very restrictive language which leads to frustrated developers.
 Keeping in mind Coverity's paper @coverity, it's a lot easier to ignore a analyser than it is to fix a compile error.

-In fact, this has received the informal label of being an _XY problem_.
+In fact, this can seen as an instance of the loosely defined concept of a _XY problem_.
 If a person knows how to do something using method X, he's less likely to learn method Y -- even if method Y is clearly the better choice.
 Rust has received a lot of criticism from renowned developers for ridiculous reasons, such as being unable to have two mutable references to the same object.
-That's how they'd do it in C, so it must be the right way.
-This problem is relevant in this thesis for two reasons.
-For starters, static analysis tools run into the same mentality issues @coverity.
-More importantly, it shows that it's important to never pick up bad habits in the first place.
-The field of application of this thesis is ultimately helping students learn how to program, before they even have any bad habits.
+That's how they'd do it in C, so it must be the right way, even though `Alias XOR mutability` is a common design principle.
+This problem is relevant in this dissertation for two reasons.
+Static analysis tools run into the same mentality issues @coverity, and it shows that it's important to never pick up bad habits in the first place.
+The field of application of this dissertation is ultimately helping students learn how to program, before they even have any bad habits.

-### Middle Ground
+### Tools

-It's unrealistic to expect that all programs be rewritten in safe languages.
-That doesn't mean that we should abandon all hope of having reliable programs though.
-This is why analysis tools have emerged; to fill the void.

-There is a class of static analysers that's particularly interesting, the linters.
-What sets them apart from other tools is that they report error prone patterns rather than actual errors.
-Preventing bugs is better than fixing them.
-One of the most renowned linting tools is JSLint, its Github page contains the following wisdom @jslint:
+Linters are a class of static analysers that are particularly interesting.
+They're made to report error prone patterns during development to prevent actual errors, which is what sets them apart from other analysis tools.
+In order to do this they have to be very efficient, so that feedback can be given while the code is being written.
+Other analysis tools such as Coverity are usually only run nightly, or once per commit alongside unit testing @coverity.
+This also means that the analysis they're able to do is usually quite shallow, and purely syntactic.
+That doesn't make them any less useless however, they just generally bad patterns such as shadowing builtin function or writing long functions.
+One of the most renowned linting tools is JSLint, its Github page contains the following wisdom which describes the underlying philosophy quite well @jslint:

 \say{The place to express yourself in programming is in the quality of your ideas and the efficiency of their execution.
 The role of style in programming is the same